Qinka/GiveYouAHead/README.md

 ## About this branch

 This branch's main repo is not on the GitHub, but the BitBucket.
-The reason is that we will build a new repo just for the XInghuobei, where this repo needs some documents and other things.
+The reason is that we will build a new repo just for the Xinghuobei, where this repo needs some documents and other things.